Bihar lockdown from July 16 to 31st; all shops, malls, religious places to remain shut

 Patna, July 14: The Nitish Kumar government in Bihar has decided to impose complete lockdown in the state as coronavirus cases rose sharply in the state.
 All schools, colleges, shops, malls, religious places in Bihar will remain shut from July 16 to July 31, except essential services.

-Speaking to ANI, Bihar Deputy CM said,''Lockdown to be imposed in the state from 16 to 31 July to curb the spread of COVID19.
+Speaking to ANI, Bihar Deputy CM said, ''Lockdown to be imposed in the state from 16 to 31 July to curb the spread of COVID19.
 Guidelines are being prepared.''

 The government is believed to have taken this decision during a high-level meeting, which was called today to discuss further measures to curb the spread of coronavirus infection in the state.